mexiquin/mserv/README.md

 separate servers?
 What if I don't care to go to the Minecraft website and download the file myself?
 Or, what if I don't care to remember the server execution parameters?

-Mserv serves to simplify many of these processes, and should make efforts to help those less tech-savvy.
+Mserv serves to simplify many of these processes, and should make efforts to help those who just want to get playing.

 ## What can it do?
 This is a wrapper around the official server.jar from Mojang